Kamala Harris under fire after calling for abolition of private health care plans: ‘That’s not American’

 Republicans and conservatives, meanwhile, were quick to spread the clip of Harris online without commentary, apparently feeling it was a “gotcha” moment on its own.
 The Republican National Committee shared the clip, and also said that her plan would cost $32.6 trillion, eliminate private plans, “devastate” Medicare and “double your income taxes.”

 “California liberal Kamala Harris just showed American voters how radical and out of step she is.
-Her full embrace of socialized medicine would completely eliminate your private health care plan, even if you like it.” – RNC spokesman Steve Guest told Fox News.
+Her full embrace of socialized medicine would completely eliminate your private health care plan, even if you like it,” RNC spokesman Steve Guest told Fox News.

 The embrace of “Medicare-for-All” plans is the latest in an apparent shift to the left on issues from the Democratic Party.
 Self-described “democratic socialists” such as Sen. Bernie Sanders, I-Vt., who ran for the Democratic nomination in 2016, and Rep. Alexandria Ocasio-Cortez have brought other ideas, such as a Green New Deal, from the fringes into the halls of Congress.